tuna-hub/yt-music-downloader/README.md

 python3 descargador.py
 ```

+Configure cookies.txt

+download the "Get cookies.txt LOCALLY" entension from browser
+Export your youtube cookies, you can either name it cookies.txt and overwrite the one on the folder, or copy and paste the contents of it

 you can put either youtube single video or entire playlist with url, the program makes a folder with the name of the playlist when you download one, the artist is gotten from either the channel name, or video metadata

+NOTE: without cookies the maximum playlist lenght is around 100